 My one child loves cheese, but hates it melted unless it’s on pizza.
 I use melted cheese quite a bit b/c I love it and when I make a doozie dinner – melted cheese makes it tastes better.
 I’m thinking, really kid, you do not want to eat this meal without a ton of melted cheese on it – trust me.
 My other child hates everything that is edible unless it’s candy or shrimp (??? – which I love but I never make it b/c my husband hates it).
 And the youngest won’t eat anything unless you feed her and she’s 4!!!!
 Aye yai yai.
 So, as you can see, motherhood quickly becomes overwhelming and this is just one area – food.

-It didn’t start out like this.
-When I had my first child, I lived the idealized life and I still had my positivity (what little I possess :-p) in tact.
+I didn’t start out feeling like that.
+When I had my first child, I lived the idealized life and I still had my positivity in tact.
 Back then, I still had relative control over the house and our life and what the baby ate, etc. But then they get older and start talking and making their own toast (aka mess) and slowly you lose control of everything.
 And it’s a challenge.

 I believe that’s why God wants us to have kids – we learn how little control we actually have over things.
 Because when I think about it – before I had kids – I actually acted alot like a kid.
 I’m embarrassed by some of my behaviors pre-kids and still I struggle, to be honest, but not nearly as bad – ask my husband.
 When I first met my husband, I was a bit of a pill.
 Ask him about anytime he got my order wrong getting takeout.
-Now, I’m happy just to get food that I don’t have to cook.
+Now, I’m happy just to get food that I don’t have to cook and if it happens to be warm when I eat it -even better.
 Parenting completely changes you.

 At some point, you realize you have to let go and let God b/c it’s impossible to have “perfection”.
 You start to realize that you already have perfection in this messy life.
 If you have God in your life, you have perfection.
 Those little faces smiling up at you are perfection.